Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 ## Notes on the hardware used

 - "Vitis": [Xilinx Vitis Unified Software Platform](https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html) cards were used (eg. [Alveo U280 Data Center Accelerator Card](https://www.xilinx.com/products/boards-and-kits/alveo/u280.html)).
+    - FPGA: [Alveo U280 Data Center Accelerator](https://www.avnet.com/opasdata/d120001/medias/docus/196/XLX-A-U280-A32G-DEV-G-Datasheet.pdf): PCI Express® Gen3 x16, 225W
+    - Host: 16 x Intel Xeon E5-2640 v3 CPUs with 8 physical, 16 logical cores each, with a base clock of 2.6 GHz.
+Power consumption is around 90 W under load<sup>1</sup>.
 - "Catapult": [Microsoft Project Catapult](https://www.microsoft.com/en-us/research/project/project-catapult/) servers used via the [Project Catapult Academic Program](https://www.microsoft.com/en-us/research/academic-program/project-catapult-academic-program/).
 These contain the following hardware:
     - FPGA: Mt Granite card with an Altera Stratix V 5SGSMD5H2F35 FPGA and two channels of 4 GB DDR3 RAM, connected to the host via PCIe Gen3 x8.
 Main clock is 150 Mhz, power consumption is at most 29 W (source: "[A Cloud-Scale Acceleration Architecture](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/10/Cloud-Scale-Acceleration-Architecture.pdf)").
     - Host PC: 2 x Intel Xeon E5-2450 CPUs with 16 physical, 32 logical cores each, with a base clock of 2.1 GHz.
-Power consumption is around 95 W under load (based on [the processor's TDP](https://ark.intel.com/content/www/us/en/ark/products/64611/intel-xeon-processor-e5-2450-20m-cache-2-10-ghz-8-00-gt-s-intel-qpi.html); this is just a rough number and power draw is likely larger when the CPU increases its clock speed under load)
+Power consumption is around 95 W under load<sup>1</sup>.
 - "i7 CPU": Intel Core i7-960 CPU with 4 physical, 8 logical cores and a base clock of 3.2 Ghz.
 Power consumption is around 130 W under load (based on [the processor's TDP](https://ark.intel.com/content/www/us/en/ark/products/37151/intel-core-i7-960-processor-8m-cache-3-20-ghz-4-80-gt-s-intel-qpi.html)).
 - "Nexys": [Nexys A7-100T FPGA board](https://store.digilentinc.com/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/) with a Xilinx XC7A100T-1CSG324C FPGA of the Artix-7 family, with 110 MB of user-accessible DDR2 RAM.
 Main clock is 100 Mhz, power consumption is at most about 2.5 W (corresponding to the maximal power draw via a USB 2.0 port).
 The communication channel used was the serial one: Virtual serial port via USB 2.0 with a baud rate of 230400 b/s.

+1. Based on [the processor's TDP](https://ark.intel.com/content/www/us/en/ark/products/64611/intel-xeon-processor-e5-2450-20m-cache-2-10-ghz-8-00-gt-s-intel-qpi.html).
+This is just a rough number and power draw is likely larger when the CPU increases its clock speed under load.

 ## Measurements